ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 </details>

 ### Draft 2
-These designs were inspired by Lieuteants.
+These designs were inspired by military Lieuteants.